• Home

 The main benefit of an automatic gate system on a low-crime property is the perception of security and exclusivity.
 Let’s face it, everyone wants to feel good about where they live and a gated community is like a private club where access privileges are required.
 Any real benefits of crime prevention are a plus.

 The best gate type depends on the property type.
-Swinging gates installed on high-traffic college property or a high crime property will be a maintenance nightmare.
-Swinging gates look better than the horizontal sliders but are more expensive to maintain.
+Swinging gates installed on high-traffic college property or a high-crime property will be a maintenance nightmare.
+Swinging gates look better than horizontal sliders but are more expensive to maintain.

 Apartment Security Technology: Card Access Systems